mvolkmann/blog/src/flutter.md

 Everything rendered by a Flutter app is rendered by a widget.
 There are many provided widgets and custom ones can be defined.

+The Flutter framework is implemented in Dart, except for the {% aTargetBlank "https://skia.org", "Skia" %}
+2D graphics library which is implemented in C++.

 ## Resources

 - [Lab: Write your first Flutter app](https://flutter.dev/docs/get-started/codelab)